 Table 1 shows the characteristics of admitted patients with ARIs included in this study.
 Majority of the patients were females comprising 53.2% and most of which belong to the age group of 1-5 years old.
 On admission, 61.7% were started on antibiotics.
 Among those who tested positive for Respiratory panel, 58.3% were started on antibiotic.
 After the positive Respiratory Panel result was relayed, 23.8% discontinued the antibiotic.
 Among 11 patients who tested negative for Respiratory Panel, 72.7% were started on antibiotic.
+After the negative Respiratory Panel result was relayed, 23.8% discontinued the antibiotic.
 After the negative Respiratory Panel result was relayed, 14.3% discontinued the antibiotic.